csiro/connectivity/README.md

 The maximum distance the algorithm searches for cells (in the condition raster) to calculate connectivity is computed as:
 `max_distance = outer_window * max(levels) * resolution`.
 For example, with a 1 km resolution raster, a max-level of 32, and an `outer_window` of 11, the resulting search distance is:

 distance = outer_window × max_level × resolution
          = 11 × 32 × 1 km
          = 352 km

-**Connected Habitat (Connectedness)**
+**Connected Habitat (Connectedness):**
 To compute connected-habitat (plain connectedness), you only need a habitat condition raster.
 Use `option` argument to generate the connected condition from connectedness and input condition:
 1. connectedness
 2. connectedness * condition
 3. sqrt(connectedness * condition) (default)